Cross-Cultural Psychology MSc

 Main topics of study: cognitive adaptationism and domain specificity; environments of evolutionary adaptedness; cross-cultural human universals; selective impairments; social status and reputation; cognitive sexual dimorphism in mate preferences and jealousy; attractiveness and symmetry; gustatory adaptations, social exchange and co-operation; coalitional psychology; interpersonal and coalitional aggression; violence and homicide; spoken language; face recognition and prosopagnosia; functions of the emotions; kinship psychology (recognition, altruism, and inbreeding avoidance); gene-culture co-evolution.

-- Brunel's programme is the largest and longest running MSc course of its kind in the world, and the only MSc in Cross-Cultural Psychology in Europe.
+- Established in 2001, this is the largest and longest-running MSc course of its kind in the world, and the only MSc in Cross-Cultural Psychology in Europe.

 - Students join a thriving cross-cultural postgraduate research community, the largest of its kind in the UK.